 Catherine met two kids from her charity Place2Be.

 For the day, Duchess chose a stylishly chic nautical look.
-Catherine chose her favourtie style a breton top.
+Catherine chose her favourite style a Breton top.
 It is believed to be from Swedish label Arket.

 Duchess paired the top with LK Bennett £150 Navy Parker Trouser.
 Thanks to Laura on twitter for the id.

-The trouser is described on label’s website as, “Inspired by vintage design, the Parker high-waisted trousers are a modern take on 70s tailoring.
-Detailed with four buttons across the high waist, let the wide leg pair elegantly with boots on chilly days”.
+The trouser is described on the label’s website as, “Inspired by vintage design, the Parker high-waisted trousers are a modern take on 70s tailoring.
+Detailed with four buttons across the high waist, let the wide-leg pair elegantly with boots on chilly days”.

 A closer look at the button detailing on the trouser.

-Catherine paired the outfit with what looks like custom navy version of Emmy London Josie Block Heel Pointed Shoe.
+Catherine paired the outfit with Emmy London Josie Block Heel Pointed Shoe.
 MiddletonMaven’s sharp eye noted this id on twitter.